 As long as you operate from these beliefs, you will likely turn to your substance and process addictions to avoid feeling your painful emotions.

 We have two kinds of painful feelings:

 1) Wounded Self Feelings - These are the feelings that we cause by our own thoughts -- our false beliefs.
-These are the feelings of anger, hurt, anxiety, depression, guilt, shame, jealousy, and rage.
+These are the feelings of anger, rage, hurt, anxiety, depression, guilt, shame, jealousy, aloneness and emptiness.
 These feelings are always the result of thinking thoughts that are not true.

 2) Core Self Feelings - These are the feelings that result from being on the planet -- loneliness when we have no one to connect to, or the people around us are closed off; helplessness over others and events; grief when we lose someone we love; sadness and sorrow over our own and others' pain; heartache and heartbreak over others' unloving behavior toward themselves and us, and outrage over injustice.

 Our feelings, or emotions, should be e-motion -- energy in motion.
 They are supposed to move through the body and be released.
 Children naturally do this.
 Think about a child coming to you crying with a skinned knee.
 You hold the child, acknowledge the hurt, and within minutes the child is off playing again.
 The feeling has been released.